Benefits Of Having A Sponsor In The UK

 Yes, absolutely!
 In most cases you can switch from a Tier 2 General Visa to almost any other visa in the UK as long as you fit the eligibility criteria for the new visa.
 It is common for Tier 2 General Visa holders to get enough money together to become a Tier 1 Entrepreneur - this is very beneficial because of the enhanced rights that you gain over a Tier 2 General Visa.

-Once you have spent 5 years in the UK, you can also switch from being on a Tier 2 General Visa to having Indefinite Leave to Remain (ILR).
+Once you have spent 5 years in the UK, you can also switch from being on a Tier 2 General Visa to having Indefinite Leave to Remain (ILR) by applying for Tier 2 ILR.
 This means that you are no longer under immigration control and can leave the country as and when you wish.

 Will brexit make any difference to immigration in the UK?